jeshan/botostubs/README.md

 # Notes
 - This package requires that your IDE already supports getting type hints from PyPI packages.
 It has been tested with Intellij and Visual Studio Code.
+- For other IDEs, you may have some luck by installing [jedi](https://github.com/davidhalter/jedi), which provides code completion for Vim, Emacs, Sublime, Atom, etc.

 # TODO
 Support python versions before 3.5.
 Currently requires at least 3.5 due to use of type hints.